Fruiticecake/Faster/README.md

 ## Installation

-Click `Use this template` button and then create your repository.
+1. Click `Use this template` button and then create your repository.

+2. Run `yarn install` to install packages.

 ```zsh
 yarn install
 ```

 ## Configuration

+1. Run `yarn genenv` to generate .env file.

 ```zsh
 yarn genenv